-If you want to challenge the decisions of the IRS you must file-on time- the appeal of each decision you want to challenge at each level.
-Once there is a break in the chain of appeals, you lose the right to continue to challenge the IRS action through to Tax Court.
+Challenging the decisions of the IRS requires timely filing of appeals at each level.
+Failing to do so breaks the chain of appeals, forfeiting your right to challenge the IRS action through to Tax Court.

-The next letter, Letter 1058, Final Notice of Intent to Levy, will advise you that the IRS will seize assets.
-It will also indicate your appeal rights and includes a copy of the collection due process hearing request form (CDP).
-The CDP form must be completed and received by the IRS within 30 days of the date on the letter.
+The second letter, Letter 1058, Final Notice of Intent to Levy, informs you of the IRS’s intent to seize assets and outlines your appeal rights.
+It includes a Collection Due Process hearing request form (CDP) that must be completed and submitted to the IRS within 30 days.

-The information you need to complete the form is in that letter (Final Notice of Intent to Levy) that you are appealing.
-Typically the 1058 letter has the tax periods from the Form 1040 (for example, 2001 and 2002) which are subject to the final notice, levy, and resulting appeal.
-Check the appropriate box as to whether the letter concerns a levy or a lien, and list those periods on the final notice letter.
-Remember to sign the appeal.
-You must file the CDP appeal on time.
+The information required to complete the CDP form is found in the letter you are appealing (Final Notice of Intent to Levy).
+Typically, the letter lists the tax periods subject to the final notice, levy, and subsequent appeal.
+Indicate whether the letter pertains to a levy or a lien, and ensure the listed periods match those in the final notice letter.
+Remember to sign the appeal and file it within the designated timeframe.